Summary

 Umbrella policies are typically fairly affordable, with a $1 million policy averaging between $150 to $300 a year.
 Every additional $1 million in coverage will average about another $50 to $75 more on the policy.
 Of course, rates will vary depending on your risks and other factors.
 The best way to find out how much an umbrella policy might cost you is to contact your agent for a quote.

-A wide range of insurance companies offer umbrella insurance.
-If your insurer offers multiple lines of insurance such as homeowners, renters, vehicle, and other forms of property insurance, they likely offer umbrella insurance coverage as well.
+A wide range of insurance carriers offer umbrella insurance.
+If your insurer offers multiple lines of insurance such as homeowners, renters, auto, and other types of insurance, they likely offer umbrella insurance coverage as well.

-Since it’s designed to offer protection on top of your existing policy limits, take a look at your existing policies first to be sure what your current policy limits are.
+Check your current policy limits before considering additional protection, as it is meant to supplement your existing coverage.
 Talk to your insurance agent to see if an umbrella policy is a good idea to protect your home and family.

 We live in a litigious society — one in which healthcare and other costs are rising dramatically.
-Your current policy limits might not be enough to cover what you’re responsible for if you’re found to be at fault in an accident.
+Your policy limits may not cover all your responsibilities if you’re at fault in an accident.

 Unforeseen events happen — it’s part of life, and it’s why we have insurance coverage.
-However, if a routine accident becomes an even larger than expected event, umbrella coverage is there to protect what you’ve built.
+If a small accident becomes a bigger event, umbrella coverage is there to protect what you have built.
+Get additional information on umbrella insurance, and start your application today!

 Disclaimer: